Frequently Asked Questions

 First stage – Online written application

-Second stage – Group interview and skills assessment centre
+Second stage – Group and individual activities – virtual assessment centre

 Third stage – Individual interviews